Markov selections and Feller properties of nonlinear diffusions: Main Results

 for all bounded increasing (for the pointwise order) Borel functions \(\psi \colon \Omega \to \mathbb{R}\).
 Moreover, for each \(x \in \mathbb{R}\), \(P^*_x\) is the unique law of a solution process to the SDE

 where \(W\) is a one-dimensional Brownian motion and \(b^* (y) := \sup \{ b (f, y) \colon f \in F\}\) for \(y \in \mathbb{R}\). \end{theorem}

-Similar to the linear case, nonlinear Markov semigroups have a close relation to solutions of certain PDEs comparable to Kolmogorov's equation.
+Similar to the linear case, nonlinear Markovian semigroups have a close relation to solutions of certain PDEs comparable to Kolmogorov's equation.
 In the following section we make this relation more precise.
-In particular, we discuss the connection of the nonlinear semigroup to its \emph{pointwise generator}.
+In particular, we discuss the connection of the sublinear Markovian semigroup to its \emph{pointwise generator}.